 36) Q: What are the min & max levels that the CWC would be allowed to chlorinate our water?
 Would the increase in chlorine be used to offset some insurance risks?

 A: CWCs are held to the same standards as MKL.
-These levels are available from the DEP.
-Aqua would not raise the chlorine levels unless they failed to meet DEP standards.
+The committee will provide actual technical specs on required chlorine levels.